Launch rate

 Quick answers

-Why does this framework have seven factors?
+Why does this framework have seven signals?

 Is this just gut feel with extra steps?